-You may encounter the "computer turns on but no display on monitor or keyboard" issue if the input voltage for the power supply is not correct (based on your country).
+If the input voltage for the power supply is not correct (based on your country), your computer turns on but no display on monitor or keyboard.
 (You might be interested in this post: What is a Power Supply Voltage Switch?)

-If this switch is wrong, there is a good possibility that your PC wouldn't power on at all.
-And, an incorrect power supply voltage might prevent your computer from starting properly.
+If this switch is wrong, it is very possible that your PC wouldn't power on at all.
+Therefore, an incorrect power supply voltage might prevent your computer from starting properly.

 Method 4.
 Perform a hard reset.

-If the issue "computer starts but the screen is black" still exits after checking the monitor and verifying that your PC has fully power cycled, you can try booting into safe mode and then repairing Windows either using System Restore/Automatic Repair or resetting your computer.
+If your computer is still having no display even after checking the monitor and verifying that your PC has fully power cycled, you can try booting into safe mode and then repairing Windows either using System Restore/Automatic Repair or resetting your computer.

 However, sometimes, Windows Automatic Repair not working issue will happen.
 (For more details about this issue, please check this post: How Do I Solve - Windows Automatic Repair Not Working.)
 Thus, most users will try resetting PC.
 Resetting is very often a "magic" fix to problems like PC turns on but no display.